 Santa Snack Board Recipe

 Your holiday appetizer list just got easier with this adorable Santa Snack Board.
-Place this snack board among your most decadent holiday dips and right next to the mini crab cakes and watch this tray of veggies disappear.
+Place this among your most decadent holiday dips and right next to the mini crab cakes and watch this tray of veggies disappear.
 It’s just too cute not to eat!

 Make this board at home and transport it anywhere!
 Just place the finished snack tray on several sheets of heavy duty aluminum foil and wrap them up and over the top tightly.
 This will keep any of the veggies from moving out of place.
 This board can easily be put together in twenty minutes and would be the perfect job for young ones to help out with preparation.

 This post may contain affiliate links.
 Please read my disclosure policy.

 I’m sharing this absolutely adorable holiday recipe from my sweet friend Maegan’s new book, Beautiful Boards.
 If I could recommend any book for you to buy as a gift and for yourself, it would be this one.
 The time and creativity Maegan put into this book just blows my mind.
 There are ideas for boards for every holiday, special occasions, seasons, sports, game night and meals.
 The best part – they are guides.
 You can easily substitute items for what you already have and get the same beautiful results.
 Each board created by Maegan is really the perfect inspiration for whatever occasion you might be celebrating.
 I promise you’re going to love-love this book.

 Looking for other appetizer board recipes?
 Try these:

 - plain hummus